Investment Basics: How Diversification Can Protect Your Money

 In our last column, we discussed the different types of investments: stocks, bonds, hard assets, and cash.

 The next logical question is how much of each should you own.
-And, unfortunately, there’s no one right answer for everyone.
-But, on the other hand, it’s not as if one answer is right and all the others are completely wrong.
+And unfortunately, there’s no one right answer for everyone.
+But, on the other hand, it’s not as if one answer is right and all the others are entirely wrong.
 Even if you don’t have the absolute best answer, getting close should still be good enough to accomplish your goals.

 A good, basic cautious mix is stocks 50%, bonds 25%, hard assets 10%, and cash 15%.
 If you’re younger than 50 years old, you might want to have another five or ten percent in stocks.
 If you’re retired, you’d want a little more in bonds.
 Don’t spend all your time trying to find the perfect blend.
 It’s better to get started and then fine-tune as you go.

 Some of you are probably saying, “I can save about $100 a month.
 How do you split that up four ways?”
-And you’re right.
-It’s hard to invest $50 in the stock market or $10 in real estate!
+Some investment apps allow you to purchase small amounts of stocks and bonds, but buying $25 worth of real estate at a time isn’t as easy.
 That’s where mutual funds come in.
-They are an excellent tool for the person who can afford to invest a little regularly.
+They are an excellent tool for people who can afford to invest a small amount regularly.

 A mutual fund automatically spreads your investment around.
-If you have a stock fund, you don’t own shares in just one company.
+You don’t own shares in just one company if you have a stock fund.
 You’re diversified over several companies.
-The funds allow you to reinvest your dividends and provide some nice record-keeping for you.
+The funds allow you to reinvest your dividends and provide some nice record-keeping.
 And it doesn’t take thousands to start.
-Many excellent funds allow for initial purchases of $100 and will allow you to add in very small amounts.
+Many excellent funds allow for initial purchases of $100 and add very small amounts.

 There are several good mutual fund companies you can use.
 We won’t get into selecting one here except to say that you’ll want to check out each fund’s performance over a period of time, the sales charges (if any), and the expenses incurred running the fund.
 You can find comparisons of funds in many magazines.